922850186v/AirQualityResearchAIAgent/README.md

 # 🏠 Room Sensor Query Agent

 A full-stack AI-powered query agent for analyzing room sensor data like temperature, CO2, and humidity over time.
-Built with **FastAPI (Python)** as the backend, **OpenAI API** as the LLM, and a **React + Tailwind CSS** frontend for querying and visualization.
+Built with **FastAPI (Python)** as the backend, **OpenAI API** as the LLM, and a **React + Bootstrap CSS** frontend for querying and visualization.

 ---